nikbearbrown/AI_in_Dentistry/Market_Research_and_Competitive_Analysis/README.md

-### Market Research and Competitive Analysis for Selling a Chatbot to Dental Practices in Boston and Los Angeles
+### Market Research, Financial Projections and Competitive Analysis for Selling a Chatbot to Dental Practices in Boston and Los Angeles

 #### 1. **Market Overview**